About Our Founder

 Linda Crockett was awarded the Family and Community Safety Inspiration Award 2017 from the Government of Alberta for Individual Leadership in Bullying Prevention.

 Linda Crockett was recognized for her leadership role in advocating for those affected by bullying.
-She is the founder of the Alberta Bullying Research, Resources & Recovery Centre, (now the Canadian Institute of Workplace Bullying Resources Centre).
-Both provide education, awareness, advocacy, and recovery counselling services for anyone affected by bullying, including rehabilitation for perpetrators.
+She is the founder of The Canadian Institute of Workplace Harassment and Violence (formerly the ABRC or Alberta Bullying Research, Resources & Recovery Centre), which provides education, awareness, advocacy, and recovery counselling services for anyone affected by harassment or violence, including rehabilitation for perpetrators.

 Linda has facilitated workshops to social workers, teachers, youth justice volunteers, the Edmonton Support Network, First Nation Communities, and teens and domestic violence survivors preparing for the workplace.
 Linda also advocates on legislation changes, to add “psychological harassment” and “psychological violence” to provincial and federal labour legislation.